Chico Aura Dwi Wardoyo

 Chico Aura Dwi Wardoyo (born 15 June 1998) is an Indonesian badminton player.
 He was a World junior silver medalist in 2016 and Asian Championships bronze medalist in 2022.
-Dwi Wardoyo also part of Indonesia winning team at the 2020 Thomas Cup.
+Dwi Wardoyo was also part of Indonesia winning team at the 2020 Thomas Cup.
+He is the older brother of Ester Nurumi Tri Wardoyo.

 Career

 Born in Jayapura, Dwi Wardoyo started his career at the PB Pemda Papua (now PB Cendrawasih), and moved to Jakarta joining the Exist club in 2013.
 In 2015, he was selected to join the national team as an internship member.

 In 2016, he was selected to join Indonesia junior squad to compete at the Asian and World Junior Championships.
 Indonesia team was stopped in the quarter-finals in both events.
 In the individual event, he claimed the boys' singles silver medal after being defeated by Sun Feixiang of China.

 In May 2021, Dwi Wardoyo reached the Spain Masters finals, but he lost a match to second seed Toma Junior Popov.
 In October, He made his debut at the Thomas Cup, which is Indonesia won the prestigious Cup after 19 years.

+In February 2022, Dwi Wardoyo participated in 2022 Badminton Asia Team Championships with Indonesia and lost the title to Malaysia.

 In May 2022, Dwi Wardoyo won a bronze medal at the Asian Championships.
-In latter May, he won a bronze medal in the men's team at the Southeast Asian Games.
+In latter May, he won a bronze medal in the men's team at the SEA Games.
 He then claimed his first World Tour title in the 2022 Malaysia Masters.
 In the final, he beat Ng Ka Long of Hong Kong in straight games.